 The chances of having identical twins is relatively rare — around 3 or 4 in every 1,000 births.
 And while it may be obvious, identical twins are always the same sex, either both boys or both girls, at birth.
 Why?
 Well, they don’t just look alike — they also share the exact same DNA.

 You may have heard that twins “run in families.”
 This is partially true.
-Your chances of having fraternal twins may be higher if you’re a fraternal twin yourself or if fraternal twins run on your mom’s side of the family.
+Your chances of having fraternal twins may be higher if you’re a fraternal twin yourself or if fraternal twins run in your family.

 One reason for this may be hyperovulation, which is a situation where the body releases two or more eggs during ovulation — basically a requirement for having fraternal twins.

-And hyperovulation can be passed down in your DNA.
+And hyperovulation can be passed down in your DNA — from your mom’s genes or, interestingly, your dad’s.
 (It can also happen once in a while in women who don’t regularly release more than one egg or have twins in their family, though.)

 Are you over age 35?
 If you’re looking to have twins, you may hit the jackpot if you’re also in your upper 30s or in your 40s.

-Women of “advanced maternal age” (we’re sorry to use the phrase, but it’s commonly used in medical settings to mean over age 35) have a higher chance chance of conceiving twins.
+Women of “advanced maternal age” (we’re sorry to use the phrase, but it’s commonly used in medical settings to mean over age 35) have a higher chance of conceiving twins, says the Mayo Clinic.

 Hormonal changes that happen as you near menopause may encourage the body release more than one egg during ovulation.
 If two or more are fertilized and both implant, you might just need two cribs in your nursery.

-Women who are overweight also have a higher chance of conceiving twins naturally.
-Specifically, the chances are highest if your body mass index (BMI) is above 30.
+Women who have overweight or obesity also have a higher chance of conceiving twins naturally.
+Specifically, the chances are highest if your body mass index (BMI) is above 30, according to a

 A word of warning here: Don’t intentionally gain weight to increase your chances of having twins.
 Having a BMI over 30 may also place you in the high-risk category of pregnancy, so talk to your doctor about a healthy weight for you before getting pregnant.

-Women who consume animal products, particularly dairy products, may be taking in extra insulin growth factor.
+This may occur because women who eat dairy may be taking in extra insulin growth factor.
 The cows release this hormone into their milk and — when consumed — it may influence human reproduction.

-If you’re familiar with artificial reproductive technology (ART), in-vitro fertilization (IVF), and other fertility treatments — like in-utero insemination (IUI) — you may already know that twins are a heightened possibility.
+If you’re familiar with artificial reproductive technology (ART), in vitro fertilization (IVF), and other fertility treatments — like intrauterine insemination (IUI) — you may already know that twins are a heightened possibility.

 While the procedure of IUI itself doesn’t increase your chances of having twins, certain drugs associated with it might.
 Clomiphene citrate (Clomid) and letrozole (Femara) are ovulation-stimulating medications.